MingoMango17/CMSC134-Writeups/Writeup 2/writeup.md

 It has to be.

 Just why annoy your users?
-I meant the legit users.
+And I mean the legit users.

 Google, Facebook, Twitter, PopcornHub were able to do it without CAPTCHAs?
 But not on certain websites that's poorly maintained.